spring-io/dataflow.spring.io/content/documentation/pages/6-recipes/7-batch/2-sftp-to-jdbc.md

 +-----------+------------+-----------+
 ```

-## Limiting concurrent task executions
+## Limiting Concurrent Task Executions

 This recipe processes a single file with 5000+ items.
-What if we drop 100 files to the remote directory?
+What if we copy 100 files into the remote directory?
-The `sftp` source will process them immediately, generating 100 task launch requests.
-The Dataflow Server launches tasks asynchronously so this could potentially overwhelm the resources of the runtime platform.
+The `sftp` source processes them immediately, generating 100 task launch requests.
+The Dataflow Server launches tasks asynchronously, so this could potentially overwhelm the resources of the runtime platform.
 For example, when running the Data Flow server on your local machine, each launched task creates a new JVM.
-In Cloud Foundry, each task creates a new container instance, and in Kubernetes a pod.
+In Cloud Foundry, each task creates a new container instance, and, in Kubernetes, a pod.

-Fortunately, Spring Cloud Data Flow provides configuration settings to [limit the number of concurrently running tasks](https://docs.spring.io/spring-cloud-dataflow/docs/current/reference/htmlsingle/#spring-cloud-dataflow-task-limit-concurrent-executions)
+Fortunately, Spring Cloud Data Flow provides configuration settings to [limit the number of concurrently running tasks](https://docs.spring.io/spring-cloud-dataflow/docs/current/reference/htmlsingle/#spring-cloud-dataflow-task-limit-concurrent-executions).

 We can use this sample to see how this works.

-### Lower the maximum concurrent task executions
+### Lower the Maximum Concurrent Task Executions

-The sample project includes 20 files in the `data/spilt` directory.
-To observe the limit in action we can set the maximum concurrent tasks to 3.
+The sample project includes twenty files in the `data/spilt` directory.
+To observe the limit in action, we can set the maximum concurrent tasks to 3.

-For running tasks on a local server, restart the server, adding a command line argument `spring.cloud.dataflow.task.platform.local.accounts[default].maximum-concurrent-tasks=3`.
+For running tasks on a local server, restart the server and add the following command line argument: `spring.cloud.dataflow.task.platform.local.accounts[default].maximum-concurrent-tasks=3`.

-If running on Cloud Foundry:
+If your process runs on Cloud Foundry, run the following command:

 ```bash
 cf set-env <dataflow-server> SPRING_CLOUD_DATAFLOW_TASK_PLATFORM_CLOUDFOUNDRY_ACCOUNTS[DEFAULT]_DEPLOYMENT_MAXIMUMCONCURRENTTASKS 3
 ```

-If running on Kubernetes, edit the Data Flow server `configmap`, for example:
+If your process runs on Kubernetes, edit the Data Flow server `configmap`, by running the following command:

 ```
 kubectl edit configmap my-release-data-flow-server
 ```

-Add the 'maximum-concurrent-tasks` property as shown below:
+Add the `maximum-concurrent-tasks` property, as follows:

 ```yaml
 apiVersion: v1